Smart Fu - Digital Door Guardian

 The first board successfully collected temperature and humidity data, and the onboard indicator LED worked.
 That gave me confidence that I could move beyond a breadboard demo.

 But the board was not perfect.
 One revision had a missing ground connection, so the LED never illuminated.
 At first I looked at the code, the resistor, and the LED orientation.
 Eventually the real problem was simpler and deeper: the net was not connected.
 That mistake made me much more careful about checking every ground and power path before fabrication.
-And the second try is perfect:

-Thrid PCB: Matching the Final Interaction
+Third PCB: Matching the Final Interaction

 As the project changed from environmental sensing to visitor interaction, the original PCB architecture no longer matched the needs.
 I redesigned the board so the XIAO ESP32-C3 could expose the pins needed for:

-- touch sensor input
+- digital touch module input on D2

-- OLED display connection
+- OLED display connection over I2C

 - WiFi communication